-- The school's primary concern is the safety, wellbeing and education of all pupils; actions taken in cases of bad behaviour are with the intention of upholding their wellbeing and academic progress, as well as fulfilling our safeguarding responsibilities. - All members of the school community must be treated inclusively and be free from any form of discrimination or prejudice whether it be racial, ethnic, gender, sexual orientation, religious or age-based. - The school will create and maintain an atmosphere and ethos of tolerance, equality, diversity, respect, understanding, kindness and a sense of citizenship throughout the school community in everyday practice. - All children, staff and visitors should feel safe in the school environment at all times through a high quality of care, support and guidance. - All pupils have a right to fulfil their greatest academic and personal potential and feel they are valued members of the school by both their peers and school staff, and should be free from bullying, discrimination and distracting peer behaviour. - Rules are to be consistently applied across the school and where sanctions and punishments are exercised, they should be proportionate to the misdemeanour, in line with the school's Behaviour Policy. - Good behaviour around school is expected and will be acknowledged and rewarded at the discretion of staff, who will judge appropriately. - At Moss Hall Junior school, we want to foster a community and collective ethos amongst all members of the school and promote values of caring, empathy, teamwork and coordination. - In cases of problematic pupil behaviour, regardless of how sustained and disruptive, the pupil's out-of-school circumstances and possible special educational needs and disabilities must be taken into account.
-Comprehensive support is given before or alongside disciplinary measures exclusions and expulsions are to be used only as a last resort where other measures fail. - Any kind of violence, threatening behaviour or abuse between pupils, or by pupils/parents/carers towards the school's staff, will not be tolerated.
-If a parent/carer does not conduct himself/herself properly, the school reserves the right to ban them from the school premises and, if the parent/carer continues to cause disturbance, he or she may be liable to prosecution.
+- The federation's primary concern is the safety, wellbeing and education of all pupils; actions taken in cases of bad behaviour are with the intention of upholding their wellbeing and academic progress, as well as fulfilling our safeguarding responsibilities. - All members of the school community must be treated inclusively and be free from any form of discrimination or prejudice - whether it be racial, ethnic, gender, sexual orientation, religious or age-based. - The schools will create and maintain an ethos and culture of tolerance, equality, diversity, respect, understanding, kindness and a sense of citizenship throughout the school community in everyday practice. - All children, staff and visitors should feel safe in each school environment at all times through a high quality of care, support and guidance. - All pupils have a right to fulfil their greatest academic and personal potential and feel they are valued members of the school by both their peers and staff, and should be free from bullying, discrimination and distracting peer behaviour. - Rules are to be consistently taught and applied across each school and where sanctions and punishments are exercised, they should be proportionate to the misdemeanour, in line with the school's Behaviour Policy. - Good behaviour around each school is expected and will be acknowledged and rewarded at the discretion of staff, who will judge appropriately. - Within each school, appropriate to the age and stage of our children, we want to foster a community and collective ethos amongst all members of the school and promote values of caring, empathy, teamwork and coordination. - In cases of problematic pupil behaviour, regardless of how sustained and disruptive, the pupil's out-of-school circumstances and possible special educational needs and disabilities will be taken into account.
+Comprehensive support is given before or alongside disciplinary measures exclusions and expulsions are to be used only as a last resort where other measures fail.

+Any kind of violence, threatening behaviour or abuse between pupils, or by pupils/parents/carers towards the school's staff, will not be tolerated.
+If a parent/carer does not conduct himself/herself respectfully and/ or safely, the school reserves the right to ban them from the school premises and, if the parent/carer continues to cause disturbance, he or she may be liable to prosecution.